How to Connect Xbox Controller to Surface with Xbox Wireless Support

 Xbox Wireless is a proprietary technology developed by Microsoft for connecting Xbox accessories to Xbox One/Series X/S console.
 To expand the usage of the technology, Microsoft released an Xbox Wireless adapter for Windows so everyone can use their Xbox controllers and accessories on their PC.

-On top of that, Microsoft also started to include a built-in Xbox Wireless controller on some of its powerful Surface family including 15-inch Surface Book and Surface Studio models.
-In this tutorial, we’ll show you how to connect an Xbox Controller to Surface PCs with built-in Xbox Wireless support.
+On top of that, Microsoft also started to include a built-in Xbox Wireless controller on some of its powerful Surface family, including 15-inch Surface Book and Surface Studio models.
+This tutorial will show you how to connect an Xbox Controller to Surface PCs with built-in Xbox Wireless support.

 What Surface Devices Have Built-in Xbox Wireless Support?